 Cabinet split grows over China’s role in UK’s electric car industry

-Senior Conservatives fear the UK is “falling into a trap” by handing over sensitive aspects of a green industrial revolution to a regime that threatens British security.
+Senior Conservatives fear the UK is “falling into a trap” by handing over sensitive aspects of its “green industrial revolution” to a regime that threatens British security.

-MPs who have sought to raise these concerns have found they are increasingly isolated, with the Prime Minister suggesting such their fears are overblown, according to those familiar with the discussions.
+MPs who have sought to raise these concerns have found they are increasingly isolated, with the prime minister suggesting such fears are overblown, according to those familiar with the discussions.

-Boris Johnson’s position has become increasingly relaxed on Chinese investment in recent months, with some suggesting this is partly the influence of his senior adviser, Dan Rosenfield.
+Boris Johnson’s position has become increasingly relaxed on Chinese investment in recent months, with some suggesting this is partly due to the influence of his senior adviser, Dan Rosenfield.

-They cited the recent purchase of semi-conductor company Newport Wafer Fab - whose technology is aimed at electric cars - as a “textbook example” of where Chinese involvement in the UK economy is “unacceptable”.
+They cited the recent purchase of semiconductor company Newport Wafer Fab – who produce technology for use in electric vehicles – as a “textbook example” of where Chinese involvement in the UK economy is “unacceptable”.

-Ministers are also reviewing the involvement of China General Nuclear, a Chinese state-owned power company’s role in building a nuclear reactor for the Sizewell C power plant.
+Ministers are also reviewing the involvement of China General Nuclear, a Chinese state-owned power company, in building a nuclear reactor for the Sizewell C power plant.
 Some MPs believe China should not have a role in national critical infrastructure.

 Others in the party and Cabinet believe the UK should focus on securing more foreign investment and see commercial ties as a force for influence over China.
 These divides fed into disagreements among government ministers over the strength of language the UK should use to criticise China in the G7 communique.